What does a grams operator do?

-Grams operators play in any music or sound effects that are required when recording a studio show or live outside broadcast.
-They most often work on entertainment or sports programmes and report to the sound supervisor and take direction from the director. ('Grams' is short for gramophone, which is what originally would have been used to play sound cues during the recording or transmitting of live television shows.)
+Grams operators play in any music or sound effects that are required when recording a studio show or outside broadcast.
+They work on a variety of programmes, from entertainment to sport.
+They report to the sound supervisor and take direction from the director. ('Grams' is short for gramophone, which is what originally would have been used to play sound cues during the recording or transmitting of live television shows.)

 They prepare the sound files for use and follow the script and the director’s instructions on when to cue them.
 Some sound effects, like a contestant’s buzzer on a game show, will be rigged into the grams operator’s equipment so they can control the sound that comes out when it is triggered.